 For any proposed action it is important that the support of residents is gained.
 This is not always easy when the solution of one problem is perceived as the creation of problems for others.

 Another traffic issue is the problem of parking for some events held at the church.
 Parked cars have created access problems for residents and the blocking of the highway in Church Road, Chapel Road and Angel Lane.
-Discussions have begun (July 2015) to seek a solution.
+Highly active parking monitors provided by the Church have reduced this as an issue for residents.

 Traffic hazards and problems for pedestrians can be increased by allowing hedges to grow into the carriageway and the parish council has urged residents to control hedges that may create such problems.